-44 Coastal cities and settlements (C&S) by the sea face much greater risk than comparable inland C&S 45 because they concentrate a large portion of global population and economic activity whilst being exposed 46 and vulnerable to a range of climate- and ocean-compounded hazard risk driven by climate change.
-Coastal 47 C&S range from small settlements along waterways and estuaries, to small island states with maritime 48 49 populations and/or beaches and atolls that are major tourist attractions, to large cities that are major transport and financial hubs in coastal deltas, and mega-cities and even mega-regions with several coastal 50 mega-cities.
-51 52
+Coastal cities and settlements (C&S) by the sea face a much greater risk than comparable inland C&S because they concentrate a large proportion of the global population and economic activity, whilst being exposed and vulnerable to a range of climate- and ocean-compounded hazard risks driven by climate change.
+Coastal C&S range from small settlements along waterways and estuaries, to small island states with maritime populations and/or beaches and atolls that are major tourist attractions, large cities that are major transport and financial hubs in coastal deltas, to megacities and even megaregions with several coastal megacities.

-The concentration of people, economic activity and infrastructure dynamically interact with coast-specific hazards magnifying the exposure of these C&S to climate risks.
-While large inland cities and coastal settlements can be exposed to climate-driven hazards, such as urban heat islands and air pollution, the latter are also subject to distinctive ocean-driven hazards, such as rising sea levels, exposure to tropical cyclones and storm surges, flooding from extreme tides, and land subsidence from decreased sediment deposition along coastal deltas and estuaries.
-With climate change increasing the intensity and frequency of hazards 1 under all future warming levels, the risks to lives, livelihoods and property are especially acute in C&S by 2 the sea.
+The concentration of people, economic activity and infrastructure dynamically interacts with coast-specific hazards to magnify the exposure of these C&S to climate risks.
+While large inland cities and coastal settlements can be exposed to climate-driven hazards, such as urban heat islands and air pollution, the latter are also subject to distinctive ocean-driven hazards, such as sea level rise (SLR), exposure to tropical cyclones and storm surges, flooding from extreme tides and land subsidence from decreased sediment deposition along coastal deltas and estuaries.
+With climate change increasing, the intensity and frequency of hazards under all future warming levels and thus the risks to lives, livelihoods and property are especially acute in C&S by the sea.

-Coastal cities are diverse in shape, size, growth patterns and trajectories, and access to cultural, financial, and ecosystem resources and services.
-Along deltaic and estuarine archetypes, cities most vulnerable to a as occurred in New York City, USA, during Hurricane Sandy in 2012.
-The impacts can be felt around the 14 world through globalized economic and geopolitical linkages, e.g., through maritime trade and port linkages.
-15 16

-- 6 changing climate have relatively high levels of poverty and inequality, in terms access to resources and 7 - ecosystem services, and large populations and dense built environments translating into higher exposure to 8 coastal climate risks.
-9 - 10 11
+Coastal cities are diverse in shape, size, growth patterns and trajectories, and in terms of access to cultural, financial and ecosystem resources and services.
+Along deltaic and estuarine archetypes, cities most vulnerable to a changing climate have relatively high levels of poverty and inequality in terms of access to resources and ecosystem services, with large populations and dense built environments translating into higher exposure to coastal climate risks.

-These climate risks at the coast can also be magnified by compounding and cascading effects due to nonclimate drivers directly affecting vulnerable peri- and ex-urban areas inland.
-These risks include disruption 12 to transport supply chains and energy infrastructure from airports and power plants sited along coastal areas,
+These climate risks at the coast can also be magnified by compounding and cascading effects due to non-climate drivers directly affecting vulnerable peri- and ex-urban areas inland.
+These risks include disruption to transport supply chains and energy infrastructure from airports and power plants sited along the coastline, as occurred in New York City, USA, during Hurricane Sandy in 2012.
+The impacts can be felt around the world through globalised economic and geopolitical linkages, for example through maritime trade and port linkages.

-For open coasts, settlements on low-lying small island states and the Arctic are especially vulnerable to 17 climate change, and sea level rise impacts in particular, well before 2100.
-While the economic risks may not 18compare to the scale of those faced in coastal megacities with high per capita GDP, the existential risks to 19 some nations and an array of distinctive livelihoods, cultural heritage, and ways-of-life in these settlements 20 are great, even with modest sea level rise.
-21 22
+For open coasts, settlements on low-lying small island states and the Arctic are especially vulnerable to climate change, and SLR impacts in particular, well before 2100.
+While the economic risks may not compare to the scale of those faced in coastal megacities with high per capita GDP, the existential risks to some nations and an array of distinctive livelihoods, cultural heritage and ways of life in these settlements are great, even with modest SLR.